girishlade111/lade-stack-ai-dev-hub/README.md

 const [state, dispatch] = useReducer(reducer, initialState);
 ```

+Benefits:
+- **Simplicity**: Easy to implement and understand
+- **Performance**: Optimized for component-level state
+- **Flexibility**: Can handle both simple and complex state

 #### **2. Global State with Context**

+For application-wide state management, React Context is used:

 ```typescript
 // Theme context implementation interface ThemeContextType {